FixedStrategy

 Notes

-In case of a LinearEnumerateFunction, for a given natural integer p, a usual choice is to set P equals to:
+In case of a LinearEnumerateFunction, for a given natural integer p representing the total polynomial degree, the number of coefficients is equal to:

 P = \binom{n_X + p}{p} = \frac{(n_X + p)!}{n_X!\,p!}